Penang F.C.: Darkest period (2010 – 2012)

-The comeback (2013–2015)
+The comeback (2013 – 2015)

-Penang FA's legend, Merzagua Abderrazak, took over as the club head coach in 2013.
-The aim of the club, which was to promote to the Malaysia Premier League, was achieved successfully under the tactician.
+Penang FA's legend, Merzagua Abderrazak, took over in 2013.
+The aim of the promotion was achieved successfully under the new tactician.
 Penang won a silverware after an 11-year wait.
-However, they may have to leave their talismanic Moroccan coach Merzagua Abderrazzak because he needs to obtain an A-level coaching licence in his home country to be able to continue coaching.

-Due to the problem, the club appointed K. Devan as the new head coach.
-Under his guidance Penang claimed the third spot of the Premier League and qualified into Malaysia Cup after absent for four years.
-Penang finished last place in the group stage with four points after six matches.
+The club appointed K. Devan as the new head coach.
+Under his guidance Penang claimed the third spot of the Premier League and qualified in the Malaysia Cup after four years.
+Penang finished last in the group stage with four points after six matches.
 K. Devan's contract was not renewed and he was signed by Negeri Sembilan.

-Jacksen F. Tiago took over from K. Devan as the head coach of Penang for the next season.
-His skills and strategies to be somehow a success to the squad when showing good performance facing with major teams in the preseason match; Sime Darby, Johor Darul Takzim, Perak, Selangor, Kelantan.
-The most notable were the matches versus Selangor and Kelantan which ended with the score of 2–0 favouring the home team.
-Penang also stepped into the quarter final of Malaysia FA Cup after 13 years.
-A dramatic finish in the 2015 league campaign saw Penang FA win the runner-up on Malaysian Premier League after so much struggle in 2014 and claimed a ticket to the top flight.
+Jacksen F. Tiago took over for the next season.
+Penang stepped into the quarter-final of the Malaysia FA Cup after 13 years.
+A dramatic finish in the 2015 league campaign saw Penang FA as the runner-up and a ticket to the top flight.